-"Cosmetic Valley" is a world-leading

-the Cluster had officially backed more than 175 R&D projects, worth €280 million.
+"COSMETIC VALLEY" is a world-leading technopol, situated across three regions of Northern France: Centre, Ile-de-France and Upper Normandy.
+Officially designated a "competitiveness cluster" in 2005, it is the most important French business cluster specialized in the production of consumer goods.
+The Cosmetic Valley cluster comprises 400 member companies, has an annual turnover of €26 billion and creates approximately 90,000 jobs.
+As of December 2015, the Cluster had officially backed more than 175 R&D projects, worth €280 million.
 Eight universities, 226 state laboratories and 8,200 researchers (public and private) participate in Cosmetic Valley.